 Although the actual fish might look like something out of your wildest nightmares, this popular and authentic Madeiran dish is relatively healthy and is often served with fresh herbs and plenty of lemon.
 The accompaniment?
 Banana; freshly peeled and cut, dipped in flour and egg and then flash-fried to retain its flavour.
 A true taste sensation.

 Looks pretty tempting, right?
 The dessert is regularly made across the island due to the abundance of the passion fruit, and can be served in the form of a set custard or a jelly-like substance.
 Mousses are also a much-loved after dinner treat, with exotic fruits being the main centrepiece of the puddings.

 With all this meat to eat, you’re going to need some carbs to go with it!
 Enter Bolo Do Caco, a tasty Portuguese flatbread that is usually served with octopus, or as the basis for a hearty meat sandwich.
 With the main ingredient being sweet potato, it’s sure to be a tasty treat that you’ll enjoy with any meal.

 These little fellas are not for the fainthearted, however, if you dare eat them you’ll be treated to a taste like no other.
 The unusual seafood dish is usually served with lashings of garlic, butter and lemon, so the fishy taste can still be appreciated too.
 Bon appétit!

 This dense honey cake is the perfect accompaniment for a smooth glass of Madeira wine.
 Despite popular belief, this is the traditional island cake – not Madeira cake! – and is often made with molasses, nuts and spices.

 Feeling inspired?
-Check out our exclusive Madeira flight breaks and explore this beautiful island at your leisure.
+Be sure to explore this beautiful island at your leisure.